 Enable Erase Data after 10 failed unlock attempts (Settings>Face or Touch ID & Passcode>Erase Data).

 Enabling Erase Data will ensure that your phone data will completely wipe after 10 failed passcode or Restrictions code attempts.
 Please note that this feature will not help you trigger a full wipe in an emergency; it actually takes several hours for someone to exhaust all 10 attempts.
-If you ever need to wipe your iPhone immediately, navigate to General, and follow the steps in the Reset submenu.
+If you ever need to wipe your iPhone immediately, navigate to General, and follow the steps in the Transfer or Reset iPhone submenu.

 Android users: